razorcd/ml-project/capstone-project/README.md

-# Capstone project from ML Zoomcamp
+# Capstone project for ML Zoomcamp

 Once you move to Berlin, the hardest thing you face is renting an apartment.
 The competition is very high and prieces vary a lot.
 I have built this ML application to predict the baseRent of an apartment based on features like living space, rooms, area, etc.